 In this article you will learn:

-How to visualize the workflow between these three types of systems
+How to visualise the workflow between these three types of systems

 The steps to configure your POS and payroll integrations